BOSTON UNIVERSITY SKATES PAST CONNECTICUT, 5-1

-Senior forward Jenelle Kohanchuk scored two goals for the Terriers
+Senior forward Jenelle Kohanchuk nets two goals for Terriers

 BOSTON - Senior Jenelle Kohanchuk scored two goals to help lead the No. 4 Boston University women's ice hockey team past Connecticut, 5-1, on Saturday afternoon at Walter Brown Arena.